Abandoned Mine Land Economic Revitalization (AMLER) Program

 Status of the AMLER Program and Projects

-Refer to the report on the Abandoned Mine Land Economic Revitalization Program/AML Pilot Program for FY 2016 – FY 2019 for information on the status of the program and specific projects.
+Refer to the report on the Abandoned Mine Land Economic Revitalization Program for FY 2016 – FY 2022 for information on the status of the program and specific projects.

 Archived Documents